-As part of the new programme at The Gus Fisher Gallery there will be a dedicated site-specific space for artistic response called The Booth.
+As part of our programme at Gus Fisher Gallery we have a dedicated site-specific space for artistic response called The Booth.
 This is an architecturally distinct area which once housed the original telephone booth for the building during the era occupied by TVNZ.
 Situated in the central Dome Gallery and near to the entrance, The Booth is a two metre high recess which is characteristic of a booth or cubicle.
 The uniqueness of the space lends itself to artistic responses in all media and will be a repository for new and experimental site-specific practices.

 Gus Fisher Gallery circulates an annual call-out for proposals from artists to respond to this space.
 All proposals are judged anonymously in order to focus on the strength of concept and to counter categories of ‘emerging, mid-career and established’ to delineate an artist’s career stage.
 Selections are made by the Curator of Contemporary Art.

 Submissions for The Booth are closed for 2019.
 Stay up to date on our 2020 intake by following us on Facebook, or get in touch at firstname.lastname@example.org.

 2019 Artists in The Booth